-I felt really awkward, standing there in my bathing trunks, without even my Keds on my feet.
+I felt very awkward, standing there in my bathing trunks, without even my flip-flops on my feet.
 Also it was just a little cool out there on the porch.
-Oh well, I had spent much of my life standing around being bored and uncomfortable, so, again, why should my afterlife be any different?
+Oh well, I had spent much of my life standing around being bored and uncomfortable, why should my afterlife be any different?

-“Whoa!” said Peter aburptly.
+“Whoa!” said Peter abruptly.
 “Mental breakdown this past year I see.”

 “Yes, sir.
 Sorry.”

 “What did I just tell you about ‘sorry’.”